 IV.
 Materials and Methods

 Descriptive frequencies were used to describe the study population.
 The data set we utilized was from Georgia birth certificates (2014-2015).
-This study was conducted among live infants born between January 1, 2014 and December 31, 2015.
+This study was conducted among live infants born between January 1, 2014 and December 31, 2015 in Georgia.
 Bivariate analysis was used to assess the independent association between each maternal risk factor and birthweight status.
 All variables with a p-value less than 0.05 in the bivariate will be considered for the multivariable logistic regression analysis.
 The program, SAS 9.4, was used for analyses.
 Frequencies may be missing due to missing data.
 Attributable risks were determined to calculate how low birth weight babies would be reduced if gestational hypertension and hypertension eclampsia were eliminated.

 V. Results